Page cover

 Batches are the backbone of Supply'd inventory.
 Batches contain crucial information about each batch of stock you have.
 This could be as simple as the cost of goods, or more advanced with batch codes, production dates, expiry dates, quality control check, and/or temperature checks.
 Each batch would hold its own inventory level and be increased and reduced based on inventory being received matching the batch details and batches being sold.

-How to Add a Batch
+Adding a Batch

 1